vincejstraub/article-ai-gov-framework/index.md

 <img src="images/draft_paper_button.png" width="230" height="65" >
 </a></p>

 This is a companion page for the paper _**Artificial intelligence in government: Concepts, standards, and a unified framework**_ by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
-Tables and figures presented below may be reused under a Creative Commons Attribution 4.0 International license.
+Tables and figures presented below may be downloaded and reused under a Creative Commons Attribution 4.0 International license.
 The page is best viewed on a desktop device.

 ## Summary